valonyaver/LBoL_Komachi/TIPS.md

 A few general tips and guidelines on how to make a character and break down the main game practices.

-### General tips

-* Take it a step at a time.
-Rome wasn't built in a day.
-* Write your ideas down to have a better scope of your project and minimize the mental load in the long run.
-* Give yourself reasonable objectives to achieve (i.e "Today I will design 3 cards", "I want to code 5~10 cards this week").
-Those numbers may vary depending on your free time and programming experience.
-* If you are not making any progress, take a break for as long as necessary.
-* Set your priorities.
-Having a functional mod is much more important than worrying about smaller details that would take considerable times to adjust or implement.

 ### Cost-value ranges

 #### Base values